solana-foundation/developer-content/content/guides/advanced/stake-weighted-qos.md

 On the validator, you’ll have to enable `--staked-nodes-overrides /path/to/overrides.yml`.
-The `–-staked-nodes-overrides` flag helps the validator prioritize transactions being sent from known sources to apply stake to their transactions.
+The `--staked-nodes-overrides` flag helps the validator prioritize transactions being sent from known sources to apply stake to their transactions.
 This can help a validator prioritize certain transactions over known hosts over others, enabling the usage of Stake-weighted QoS with RPCs.
 RPCs should not be staked in